zhengleicq/CPSC8570-final_project/README.md

 CPSC-8570 Spring 2020

-Lei Zheng:
+Lei Zheng: Explores a new method to adversarially train a model with small size and then prunes nodes on the first fully connected layer
-Yuxin Cui: Apply adversarial training and knowledge distillation compression on MNIST Rui Cao:
+Yuxin Cui: Apply adversarial training and knowledge distillation compression on MNIST Rui Cao: Explored the GAN in model compression algorithms.
+He duplicated the GAN-TSC model in cifar 10 dataset and did adversarial training in the original model.
-Huixin Deng:
+Huixin Deng: Trained model and make the video of the demo.

 Team Project: Adversarial Robust Model Compression